 Crossing the uncanny valley is possible.
-The trick is to focus on three key elements: data, technology and process.
+The trick for agencies is to focus on three key elements: data, technology and process.
 Hollywood offers a great example of the process.
 We’ve seen filmmaking and CGI begin to emerge with wholly animated characters beginning to take on realistic emotional, human portrayals that attract rather than repel viewers.

 Filmmakers bridged the uncanny valley with motion capture and facial topology, using hundreds of sensors attached to an actor’s body and face.
 These sensors capture real human movement and expressions so that artists can then animate on top of them.

 This process starts with humans, captures nuanced, expressive data and combines that data with technology and process to more richly integrate animations with emotions and create more real connections with the viewers.